Eastside Catholic School

 Eastside Catholic School is a private Roman Catholic secondary school located in Sammamish, Washington, a suburb east of Seattle within the Archdiocese of Seattle.
 It has a faith-based educational program for students in grades 6 through 12.

 Description

 Founded by parents in 1980, the school is governed by an elected board of trustees.
 It is accredited by the state of Washington, the Northwest Association of Independent Schools.
-It is a member of the National Catholic Education Association and the Washington Federation of Independent Schools (WFIS).
-Eastside Catholic consists of a middle school, grades 6–8, with approximately 215 students, and a high school, grades 9–12, with approximately 646 students.
+It is a member of the National Catholic Educational Association and the Washington Federation of Independent Schools (WFIS).
+Eastside Catholic consists of a middle school, grades 6–8, with 235 students, and a high school, grades 9–12, with approximately 800 students.
 The athletics mascot is the Crusader and the school colors are orange and navy blue.
 Eastside Catholic also offers an integrated special education program for high school students, the Options Program.

 History

 For the first nine years, the campus was south of the Bellevue Square mall, at the former Bellevue Junior High School (old Bellevue High), which is now the Downtown Park.

 The next campus was also rented from the Bellevue School District at the former Ringdall Junior High (1970–87) at 11650 SE 60th Street in Newport Hills.
 Classes were held at that campus from 1981 to June 2008.
 In August 2008, Eastside Catholic opened a new $42 million campus in the city of Sammamish.
 The school also included an expansion to include grades 6–8.
 The Sammamish campus features a chapel and 2,000 seat athletics stadium.